 How is Wet AMD treated?

 At SoCal Eye, we have doctors who are fellowship trained in the treatment of diseases of the retina, including macular degeneration.
 We have all the latest technologies and techniques at our disposal to allow optimal results.
 Wet AMD can be treated with laser surgery, photodynamic therapy, and injections into the eye.
 None of these treatments is a cure for wet AMD.
 The disease and loss of vision may progress despite treatment.

-- Laser surgery – This procedure uses a laser to destroy the fragile, leaky blood vessels.
+Laser surgery – This procedure uses a laser to destroy the fragile, leaky blood vessels.
 A high energy beam of light is aimed directly onto the new blood vessels and destroys them, preventing further loss of vision.
 However, laser treatment may also destroy some surrounding healthy tissue and some vision.
 Only a small percentage of people with wet AMD can be treated with laser surgery.
-Laser surgery is more effective if the leaky blood vessels have developed away from the fovea, the central part of the macula.
-(See illustration at the beginning of this document.)
 Laser surgery is performed in the office.

 What can be done if AMD becomes advanced?

 Once dry AMD reaches the advanced stage, no form of treatment can return what has been lost.
 However, treatment can delay and possibly prevent intermediate AMD from progressing to the advanced stage, in which vision loss occurs.